Are there risks associated with spacing pregnancies too far apart?

 What's the best interval between pregnancies?

-To reduce the risk of pregnancy complications and other health problems, limited research suggests waiting at least 18 to 24 months but less than five years after a live birth before attempting your next pregnancy.
-However, further research is needed to determine whether the effects of birth spacing on maternal and fetal health differ between developed and developing nations.
+To reduce the risk of pregnancy complications and other health problems, research suggests waiting 18 to 24 months but less than five years after a live birth before attempting your next pregnancy.
+Balancing concerns about infertility, women older than 35 might consider waiting 12 months before becoming pregnant again.

 What else do I need to know about pregnancy spacing?

 There's no perfect time to have another baby.
-And, even with careful planning, you can't always control when conception happens.
-However, understanding the risks and benefits associated with timing your pregnancies too close together or too far apart can help you make an informed decision about when to grow your family.
+Even with careful planning, you can't always control when conception happens.
+However, understanding the risks associated with timing your pregnancies too close together or too far apart can help you make an informed decision about when to grow your family.

 See more In-depth

-- Closely spaced pregnancies are associated with increased odds of autism in California sibling births.
+- Cheslack-Postava K, et al. Closely spaced pregnancies are associated with increased odds of autism in California sibling births.
 Pediatrics.
 2011;127:246.

 - Conde-Agudelo A, et al. Birth spacing and risk of adverse perinatal outcomes: A meta-analysis.
 Journal of the American Medical Association.
 2006;295:1809.